ALL NEW 2019 VERSION IS NOW LIVE :-)

 WORDPRESS FOR BEGINNERS

-Our how to make a WordPress website for beginners 2018 course covers all the steps needed to create your own WordPress website from start to finish.
+This how to make a WordPress website for beginners tutorial covers all the steps needed to create your own WordPress website from start to finish.
 This includes the steps for determining a good WordPress web host, purchasing WordPress web hosting, installing WordPress for free, installing themes and plug-ins for your WordPress for free, and then step-by-step walking you through everything you'll need to know to create your website from start to finish.

 DISCOUNT HOSTING OFFERS